 My purpose is to bridge these two disciplines together and provide opportunities, resources and love to young folks - primarily those in underserved communities.

-currently, I'm pursuing my M.F.A as a George Lucas Scholar at the School of Cinematic Arts (University of Southern California).
+currently, I'm pursuing my M.F.A in Film production as a George Lucas Scholar at the School of Cinematic Arts (University of Southern California).

 As an educator I have planned over 300 weeks of art/media programming, and helped staff and students develop over 100 creative projects.
 I focused primarily on filmmaking, music production, graphic design, web design and photography.
 All of the work here was conceptualized and created by a young person/group of young people.
 Here are some examples: